-[56] Further to our analysis, the Working Group decided that it was not appropriate for the UGCA to include specific rules on the international jurisdiction of Québec authorities or on the law that applies in the event of disputes.
-Book Ten of the Civil Code already sets out rules of private international law that cover these questions.

-[57] The Québec legislator chose to group together, in Book Ten of the Civil Code, the rules of private international law that apply to a range of matters, rather than spreading these rules out among the matters they concern.
+- [60] Further to our analysis, the Working Group decided that it was not appropriate for the UGCA to include specific rules on the international jurisdiction of Québec authorities or on conflict of laws.
+Book 10 of the Civil Code already sets out rules of private international law that cover these questions. - [61] The Québec legislator chose to group together, in Book 10 of the Civil Code, the rules of private international law that apply to a range of matters, rather than spreading these rules out among the matters they concern.
 We find it important to respect this legislative choice.
 However, we were careful to examine the rules of Québec private international law that would apply to crowdfunding campaigns governed by the UGCA, to ensure that they are adequate.
-This is an important matter, as many crowdfunding campaigns are international in nature.
+This is an important matter, as many crowdfunding campaigns are not limited to one jurisdiction.

-[58] While the guiding principles of the UBCCA generally resemble the rules set out in Book Ten of the Civil Code, the Working Group noted certain differences in their respective approaches:

-- Article 3107 of the Civil Code provides that, if the parties do not expressly designate the applicable law in the trust act, the law that applies to the trust is the law with which the trust is most closely connected.
-To determine this, the following elements are considered: the place of administration of the trust, the place where the trust property is situated, the residence or the establishment of the trustee, the objects of the trust, and the places where they are to be fulfilled.
+- [62] While the guiding principles of the UBCCA generally resemble the rules set out in Book 10 of the Civil Code, the Working Group noted certain differences in their respective approaches: - Article 3107 of the Civil Code provides that, if the parties do not expressly designate the applicable law in the trust act, the law that applies to the trust is the law with which the trust is most closely connected.
+To determine this, the following elements are considered: the place of administration of the trust, the place where the trust property is situated, the residence or the establishment of the trustee, the object of the trust, and the places where it is to be fulfilled.
 These criteria are similar to those listed in s.
-3 of the UBCCA, but without an order of precedence. - If a platform's terms of use purport to state what law is applicable to the crowdfunding campaigns it hosts, a Québec court should consider that they constitute a contract of adhesion and a consumer contract, if those characterizations are appropriate.
+3 of the UBCCA, but without an order of precedence. - If a platform's terms of use purported to state what law is applicable to the crowdfunding campaigns it hosts, a Québec court should consider that they constitute a contract of adhesion and a consumer contract, if those characterizations are appropriate.
 Article 3117 of the Civil Code overrides a clause that would "result in depriving the consumer of the protection afforded to him by the mandatory rules of the law of the State where he has his residence." - Finally, article 3149 of the Civil Code could invalidate a choice-of-forum clause that would remove the jurisdiction of the courts of Québec in matters where Québec is the place of residence of the platform user.
-This jurisdiction is based on the courts' determination that such services constitute a consumer contract.30
+This jurisdiction is based on the courts' determination that such services constitute a consumer contract. - [63] The implementation of the crowdfunding Uniform Acts by all Canadian provinces and territories would alleviate the difficulties arising from conflicts of law or jurisdiction, an important benefit of harmonization.